DOPD: A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving: SYSTEM DESIGN AND IMPLEMENTATION

 \subsection{Request Scheduler}

 The Request Scheduler (denoted by \blackcircnum{5}) is built into P-instances and D-instances to arrange requests reasonably, allowing the PD-Disaggregation system to better cope with mixed requests.
-Even with an analytically derived P/D ratio for average input/output lengths, Dynamo's original scheduling mechanism performs poorly when the request-length distribution is highly skewed.
-For example, an optimal ratio tuned for an average length $ISL=1000$ may be suboptimal when the workload comprises roughly half the requests with $ISL=100$ and half with $ISL=1900$.
-To mitigate this, we group and batch requests by their input-token counts.
+To implement this, we group and batch requests by their $ISL$.
 Under high concurrency, short requests are batched according to their predicted future lengths to leverage kernel efficiency, reducing the mismatch between short-length load and the provisioned P/D ratio.
 Long requests, whose computational cost is inherently high, are not merged and are dispatched to P-instances for immediate execution.

-Moreover, ultra-short requests often do not benefit from PD-Disaggregation because their prefill compute cost is negligible and KV-cache transfer overhead becomes significant.
-For these cases we employ PD-aggregation: merging their prefill on P-instances with other requests' decoding on D-instances avoids unnecessary KV-cache transfers and relieves prefill queue pressure (illustrated by the yellow blocks in step 1 and step 3 of the flow in Figure~\ref{fig:req_schedule_prefill}(b)).
+For ultra-short requests we employ PD-aggregation: merging their prefill with other requests' decoding on D-instances avoids unnecessary KV-cache transfers and relieves prefill queue pressure (illustrated by the yellow blocks in step 1 and step 3 of the flow in Figure~\ref{fig:req_schedule_prefill}(b)).
 Using this request-scheduling scheme, our experiments on realistic workloads demonstrate substantial improvements in maximum concurrency, throughput, and TTFT without changing the global P/D ratio.
 Detailed results appear in Section~\ref{sec:eval}.